stefaan-coussement/Tab/README.md

 [ref-tab.ext.defer]:                /doc/reference/tab.ext.defer.md#top                "Tab.Ext.defer(): the basic method to create deferred functions."
 [ref-tab.ext.initialize]:           /doc/reference/tab.ext.initialize.md#top           "Tab.Ext.defer(): the basic method to initialize methods that process notifications from a tab."
+[ref-tab.ext.has-returned]:         /doc/reference/tab.ext.has-returned.md#top         "Tab.Ext.hasReturned(): the basic method to check if a tab has returned a value."
 [ref-tab.ext.has-thrown]:           /doc/reference/tab.ext.has-thrown.md#top           "Tab.Ext.hasThrown(): the basic method to check if a tab has thrown an error."
 [ref-tab.ext.return]:               /doc/reference/tab.ext.return.md#top               "Tab.Ext.defer(): the basic method to update the value of a tab."
 [ref-tab.ext.subscribe]:            /doc/reference/tab.ext.subscribe.md#top            "Tab.Ext.defer(): the basic method to subscribe to notifications from a tab."